Alcohol and entertainment

 - organisers of occasional entertainment.

 - If you are a qualifying club, to supply alcohol to a club member, or to sell alcohol to a guest of a club member.

 These Licensable activities may only be carried on under, and in accordance with, one of the following:

 A Designated Premises Supervisor must hold a Personal Licence and is the person specified on the Premises Licence who is responsible for authorising the sale of alcohol.
 This person must be readily identifiable and will normally be given day-to-day responsibility for running the premises.

 The Act itself sets out key licensing objectives that must be promoted by the Council, as the licensing authority, in carrying out its duties under the licensing system.
 The licensing objectives are:

 - The protection of children from harm.

-Licence holders, South Holland District Council and Responsible Authorities must all work together to promote theses objectives.
+Licence holders, South Holland District Council and Responsible authorities must all work together to promote these objectives.

-The Final Statement of Licensing Policy approved by Full Council in 2015 is available on the Licensing Policy Statement page.
+The Final Statement of Licensing Policy approved by Full Council is available on our licensing policy statement page.

 There is currently no cumulative impact policy in place in the South Holland District Council area.